Help Wanted - We need help at our booth!

 Schedule & Breaks

 A 1/2 hour lunch break will be provided as well as 3 15 minute breaks.
-Other than that - if you need to get some space, get away for a bit, just let someone know and take a walk.
+When to take the breaks is based on booth conditions (how busy).
+At any time - if you need to get some space, get away for a bit, just let someone know and take a walk.

 Do you provide a uniform?
 Is there a dresscode?